 Lange is a ski boot company.
 They make nothing else.
 For this, we applaud them.
 In a world of "vertical integration", where every company seems bent on taking over the world, it is refreshing when one outfit focuses.
 For years and years, even as the AT ski business boomed, it seemed that Lange would stay focused on alpine only boots.
 We, for one, are thankful that Lange has bucked this inertia and decided to enter the AT ski boot market.
 Their XT FreeTour 130 brings alpine performance with just a touch of touring functionality to make it a specialized backcountry downhill ski tool for the modern market.
 This is an alpine ski boot that tours.
 Nothing else.

 What he found, however, was that the limited touring range wasn't all that bad.
-For your normal, skin-accessed, largely straight up and straight down ski touring, he hasn't noticed any real drawbacks to the touring mode of the Lange.
+For your normal, skin-accessed, largely straight up, and straight down ski touring, he hasn't noticed any real drawbacks to the touring mode of the Lange.
 Even if the downhill skiing performance weren't so much better, he could forgive the compromises in uphill efficiency.
 That is high praise.
 Now, let us qualify this.
 For flat approaches, for huge days, and for any sort of non-skinning (cramponing, walking, scrambling), the limited cuff mobility will indeed be noticed.
 In those settings, situations in which most backcountry skiers will find themselves from time to time, the XT Freetour boots will not be ideal.
-That is the reason we recommend our Editors' Choice products; the Dynafit TLT 7 Performance for all-around use and Atomic Hawx Ultra XTD 120 for those more concerned with their downhill experience) as your first or "quiver of one" boot choice.
-The uphill performance of the XT Freetour (or remarkably similarly constructed Tecnica Zero G Guide) isn't bad, but the others are much better.
+That is the reason we recommend lighter and more flexible products for all-around use.
+The uphill performance of the XT Freetour isn't bad, but the others are much better.

-These are the heaviest boots in our test.
-That weight comes correlated with excellent downhill performance, but it makes touring, walking, and step kicking harder.
-The theme through our entire testing and review of this boots has been one of compromise.
-Are you willing to compromise some attributes (weight and uphill performance) for another (downhill performance).
+The theme through our entire testing and review of this boot has been one of compromise.
+Are you willing to compromise some attributes (weight and uphill performance) for another (downhill performance)?
 That's all you need to ask about these boots.
-The other Top Pick, the Scarpa Alien RS, suitably, is about half the weight of the XT Freetour.
-That is significant.

 Comfort and Fit

 The XT FreeTour is one of the rare boots in our test that worked for most testers straight out of the box.
-Only the Dynafit TLT 7, Scott Cosmos, Dynafit Radical, and Fischer Transalp Vacuum TS share this honor.
+Only a few share this honor.
 All the others required some sort of work to be usable by the bulk of our test team.
 Now, our test team is pretty resilient.
 They need to be to swap ski boots one day to the next for long days of ski mountaineering and backcountry skiing.
 You may very well need to customize any of the boots we didn't.
-The Salomon and Tecnica are both narrower and lower volume than the XT Freetour.
-The Cosmos and Fischer are slightly wider.

 Further enhancing the value of this model of boot, Lange sells it in a "low volume" version.
 This version, presumably (we did not test it), offers the same performance attributes with less space inside for a given shell length.
 This is amazing, and will further sell the boot to those tougher to fit.